 The third problem was to configure a multiproduct Kanban system [13].
 This system must be able to respond quickly to manufacturing demands with minimum average WIPs.
 The system studied was composed of four machines in line, that can process three types of product.
 The tools switchover times was the same everywhere on the line and for each type of product.
 Each machine, for each type of product, has a specific and constant time.
-The transport times of full container and withdrawal kanbans was specific to each section of the line and are the same for each type of product.
-Three sequencing rules have been modelled: FCFS, SPT and SPT/Late.
-SPT/Late can be described as follows: if there is no product whose waiting time in front of the concerned machine is greater than a given value, then SPT is used, else the first product, in the order of the arrivals, having a waiting time higher than this given time, is treated.
-The aim is to avoid that a product remains stuck for a long time because of a high treatment time.
-The problem to solve was to determine values for the number of kanban between machines, the size of containers associated to each product, the sequencing rule followed by each machine and the size of the safety storages to optimize a production cost including backordered demands, number of kanbans and average number of work in progress.
-The best configuration found was obtained in 80 generations, with a population of 30, a mutation probability of 0.5 and a recombination probability of 0.8.
+The transport times of full container and withdrawal kanbans was specific to each section of the line and SPT/Late.
+SPT/Late can be described as follows: if there is no product whose waiting time in front of the concerned machine is greater than a given value, then SPT is used, else the first product, in the order of the arrivals, having a waiting time higher than this given time.
+The problem to solve was to determine values for the number of kanban between machines, the size of containers associated to each product, the sequencing rule followed by each machine and the size of the safety storages to optimize a production cost including backordered demands, number of kanbans and average number of 30, a mutation probability of 0.5 and a recombination probability of 0.8.